astropy/astropy/docs/development/workflow/development_workflow.rst

 but can only be done *succesfully* if you always remember whether the development version or stable version is the active one.

 :ref:`virtual_envs` offer a better solution and take only a few minutes to set up.
 It is well worth your time.

+Not sure what your first contribution should be?
+Take a look at the `Astropy issue list`_ and grab one labeled "easy"...but note that even your first "easy" fix is likely to take a while if you are not familiar with the Astropy source code!
+The developers are friendly and want you to help, so don't be shy about asking questions on the `astropy-dev mailing list`_.

 New to `git`?
 =============